Give Your AI

 "Like I said yesterday, our auth uses JWT tokens."

 Every new chat starts from zero.
-You re-explain the same architectural decisions over and over.
+You re-explain the same architectural decisions repeatedly.

 The Solution: Synthetic Memory

 Synthetic memory is permanent storage that lives outside the context window.
 When you log a decision ("Use Postgres for better transaction support"), it's stored in your project folder.
-Every AI tool you use can access it—forever.
+Any supported AI tool you connect via Continuity can access it persistently.

 How It Changes Your Workflow

-Open any AI chat and it already knows: why you picked Postgres, how your auth works, what patterns you use.
+Open any AI chat and it already knows why you picked Postgres, how your auth works, and which patterns you use.
 No more context-setting.
 No more re-explaining.
 Just start coding.

 Context windows are temporary RAM.
 Synthetic memory is permanent storage.